 However, it is also important to note that OPFL asks for your most recent regular week of working, not necessarily your most recent week of working.
 The reason for this is that not all weeks are regular.
 Some weeks you may be out sick.
 Some weeks have holidays in them.
 And some periods are slow at a job and require fewer hours of work.
 You and your employer are best informed about your regular work schedule, which is why OPFL asks you and your employer for this information.
-For more information, see the next section on "Rules about Working and Receiving Benefits.
+For more information, see the section on the "Regular Workweek" on page 36.